mattrajca/GoEV3/README.md

 Auto Login + Launcher
 ---------------------

-We can configure the EV3 to automatically log in to a program [launcher](https://github.com/mattrajca/GoEV3-Launcher) at boot.
+We can configure the EV3 to automatically log in to a program launcher at boot.
+The [GoEV3 Launcher](https://github.com/mattrajca/GoEV3-Launcher) will prompt us to run any Go program found in the `GOPATH/bin` directory.
 First, edit `/etc/login.defs`:

 	nano /etc/login.defs